-Alive:ness.
-To what extent are we alive in each other’s lives—physically, emotionally, electronically, living or dead—taking into account our contemporary context of virtual interaction, shape-shifting and poly-physical interpretations of our own identities?
+ALIVE:ness is writing, music, live performance, conceptual art and photography that has developed around the questions of: to what extent are we alive in each other’s lives—physically, emotionally, electronically, living or dead—taking into account our contemporary context of virtual interaction, shape-shifting and polyphysical interpretations of our own identities.
 What does it mean to be present when the terms of our own existence are relative to how we interact physically and virtually with those most close to us?
-This is our exploration and praxis.